 In the classroom there is dialogue between the student(s) and the teacher, but also a dialogue with the object, in this case the film fragment.
 According to Mieke Bal the object even teaches, and I think this is true.
-Let me illustrate that with a movie clip we have used in our course from La Vita e Bella (only one of the students had actually seen the movie, Italian).
+Let me illustrate that with a movie clip we have used in our course from La Vita e Bella (only one of the students, who is Italian, had actually seen the movie).
 At the beginning of a lesson we show students a fragment of the restaurant scene and ask them to respond to this object with the questions – What do you see?
 Why do you think the waiter asks these types of questions?
 And students see the details and interpret them.
 They might look at it differently which will start an interesting discussion.
 And slowly but steadily you as a teacher guide them to the word ‘manipulation,’ which is the theme of the lesson.

 Through the object of the clip the student plunges very quickly into the reality of that Italian restaurant.
 And as a teacher you start the dialogue and help students interpret the details by asking questions, coaching them through it.
 And as a teacher you are also manipulating students by selecting the fragment, introducing the fragment and designing the questions.
-If I tell beforehand that the waiter has an authority problem and the guest he is serving is from a fascist Italian party, then you think that students when answering the questions: ‘Why does he deliver the food so quickly?
+If I tell before showing this clip that the waiter has an authority problem and the guest he is serving is from a fascist Italian party, then you think that students when answering the questions: ‘Why does he deliver the food so quickly?
 Why does the guest look at his watch?’ that they will answer – ‘the waiter wants the guest to know that he is being manipulated.’
 This is what we teachers answered when we did the teacher training with Movielearning.*

 But to my surprise my students in one class did not see it this way.
 They did see the manipulation of the waiter but did not say that he had an authority problem.
 The object spoke back to them differently.
 So they explained to me how they interpreted the details, and I listened.
 And I liked that they surprised me.